Maris27/-Project-Analysis-the-U.s-Super-store./README.md

 # (First project) Analyzing the U.S super store

-I was asked to analyse the U.s super store based on company performance and also to ascertain the specific segment,product,quarter and region that need more attention in the coming year for better decision making.
+I was asked to analyse the U.s super store based on company performance and also to ascertain the specific segment,product,quarter and region that needs more attention in the coming year for better decision making.

 # Data set